vjgegenlicht/CNN4Jets/README.md

 Now the following things will happen:

-1. The model Loads the data from the specified txt files, e.g.:
+1. The model loads the data from the specified txt files, e.g.:

 `'input_paths'           : {'ttbar'    : './conv_out_ttbar.txt',
                            'qcdJets'  : './conv_out_qcdJets.txt'}`.